Miracle on Evergreen Terrace: Plot

-The next morning, a guilt-ridden Bart admits the truth to his family.
-Though they are rightly furious and strangle him as a group, they also go along with the lie when Brockman and his news crew arrive to do a follow-up story.
-When a cameraman, with help from Santa's Little Helper, finds the tree's remains, the family is forced to explain the truth; Springfield's citizens, feeling scammed, shun them in public and mail them angry letters demanding they pay back the $15,000.
-Since they apparently did not insure the car they just bought and destroyed, the family cannot get the money back to their former friends and current enraged neighbors.
+The next morning, a guilt-ridden Bart reveals the truth to the other Simpsons.
+Though they are rightly furious with him, they decide to go along with the lie when Brockman and his news crew arrive to do a follow-up story.
+When a camera operator, with help from Santa's Little Helper, finds the tree's remains, the family is forced to confess; Springfield's citizens, feeling deceived, publicly shun and send them hate mail detailing that the money used in the lost car's purchase be returned.
+Since they apparently did not insure it, the family cannot get the money back.

-Marge attempts to win back enough money to make things right on Jeopardy!, but is unsuccessful, as she finishes with negative $5,200 and has to flee when host Alex Trebek asks for the money back.
-The Simpsons arrive home to find everyone in Springfield (including Trebek) gathered on their lawn and Marge thinks the town has forgiven them.
+Marge attempts to win back enough money to make things right on Jeopardy!, but is unsuccessful, as she finishes with negative five thousand two hundred dollars and has to flee when host Alex Trebek asks for the money back.
+The Simpsons arrive home to find everyone in Springfield, including Trebek, gathered on their lawn and Marge thinks the town has forgiven them.
 However, while that is technically true, the price was the ransacking of everything the Simpsons had in their house, including Santa's Little Helper and Snowball II.
-The family find a glimmer of light when they playfully fight over a tattered washcloth, the only thing they have left.
+The family finds a glimmer of hope when they playfully fight over the only thing they have left – a tattered washcloth.

 Production

 Marge appears on Jeopardy! and host Alex Trebek guest stars as himself.

 Writer Ron Hauge said he got the idea for the episode one day when he was heading to work.
-He was listening to the radio and heard of an orphanage getting ripped off, and they were getting back more than they gave.
+He was listening to the radio and heard of an orphanage getting ripped off, as they were getting back more than they gave.
 The spectators in the stands during Bart's dreams are based on the likenesses of various animators.

 Krusty saying "15,000 Missoulians" is a reference to Ron Hauge having lived in Missoula, Montana.
 The text "I'll Keell you" written on the Simpsons' car is a reference to a phrase written on a Wiffleball bat that the writers had in the office.

 Cultural references

 The episode has several references to Christmas films.
-The title is a play on Miracle on 34th Street while the scene where everyone rallies around to support the Simpsons is reminiscent of the last scene of the classic holiday movie It's a Wonderful Life.
-The film is further spoofed when Homer tells Lisa to stop playing the piano which parodies a similar scene involving George Bailey.
+The title is a play on Miracle on 34th Street, while the scene where everyone rallies around to support the Simpsons is reminiscent of the final scene of It's a Wonderful Life.
+The latter is further spoofed when Homer tells Lisa to stop playing the piano which parodies a similar scene involving George Bailey.

 A Charlie Brown Christmas is also parodied when the senior citizens are dancing at the Springfield Retirement Castle—their dancing is based on the way the Peanuts characters dance.
 Marge appears as a contestant on Jeopardy! with host Alex Trebek guest starring.
 One of the stuffed animals Chief Wiggum is carrying is Binky from Matt Groening's comic strip Life in Hell.
-The song that closes the episode is “Santa’s On His Way” by Bob Wills & His Texas Playboys.
+The song that closes the episode is "Santa's On His Way" by Bob Wills & His Texas Playboys.